md-siam/Legion_Y730_running_Catalina/README.md

 </span></pre>
 <p align="justify" >
   <br>&nbsp;⑤ "MyVolume" - it is the name of your USB pen drive.
   <br>&nbsp;⑥ After making a USB bootable device, download "Clover Configurator" inside the VirtualBox.
-Mount the EFI &emsp;&emsp;&emsp;&nbsp;&nbsp;&nbsp;&nbsp;partition, of the USB drive, using clover configurator, and replace the EFI folder with my EFI folder (unzip EFI.7z &emsp;&emsp;&emsp;&nbsp;&nbsp;before placing it inside EFI partition).
+Mount the EFI &emsp;&emsp;&emsp;&nbsp;&nbsp;&nbsp;&nbsp;partition, of the USB drive, using clover configurator, and replace the EFI folder with my EFI folder (unzip EFI.7z &emsp;&emsp;&nbsp;&nbsp;before placing it inside EFI partition).
   <br>&nbsp;⑦ Done with bootable USB device.
 </p>